Vietnam.vn - Nền tảng quảng bá Việt Nam

 Palestinians carry their belongings through a damaged neighborhood after a raid in Gaza City on October 11.
 Photo: AFP

 In Israel, people are still grieving and angry as more and more bodies are found in villages and towns ravaged by Hamas.
-They also live in constant fear as rockets are still fired from the Gaza Strip, causing sirens to sound continuously.
+They also live in constant fear as rockets are still launched from the Gaza Strip, causing sirens to sound continuously.

 The largest hospital in southern Israel is overwhelmed with people injured in the conflict.

 The hospital, located about 40 kilometers from the Gaza Strip, has received 870 wounded people.
-Doctors there have not been able to leave since the October 7 attack.
+Doctors there have not been able to leave the hospital since the October 7 attack.

 Not only are doctors and nurses straining to treat the injured, they also face constant requests for information from people searching for missing relatives.